 Most credit card companies have what they call a ‘penalty APR,’ which is very often as high as 29.99% (or 15% higher than the standard APR).
 However, if you were enjoying a nice 0% introductory promotional APR and you have a balance, your APR will suddenly become the standard APR, which is still about 15%.

 So expect a higher interest rate in the future if you’re consistently late.
-All the more reason to pay off your balance each month and do so well before the due date.
+All the more reason to pay off your balance in full each month and do so well before the payment due date.
 The last thing you want, after all, is an APR penalty in today’s world.
 Especially if all you have to do is log in and pay your bill!

 How can you stay on top of your credit card payments?